Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Composition of Choi states and generalized gate-teleportation

-Our method is to replace the Bell scheme by an indirect Bell measurement which requires an extra qubit ancilla.
+Our method to resolve the difficulty is to replace the Bell scheme by an indirect Bell measurement which requires an extra qubit ancilla.
 First, we call the Bell state $|\omega\ket$ as `singlet', and other threes as `triplet' for the qubit case~\footnote{ This differs from standard notions which take the antisymmetric one as singlet, and the three symmetric ones as triplet.
 We find this mismatch does not affect our scheme.
 The term `triplet' only works for the qubit case.
 For qudit case, we use the term `adjointor' since it is the adjoint representation.
 The triplet is the adjoint representation of $SU(2)$.
 However, we will use the most familiar term `triplet' most of the time.}.
-Recall that in the Bell measurement the circuit to prepare Bell states is firstly run backwards, denoted as $U_B^\dagger$, and then projective measurement is performed in the computational basis.
-Our method is to use the gate $U_\text{To}$ after $U_B^\dagger$ to couple to the ancilla at state $|1\ket$ and measure the ancilla instead.
-Such an indirect or generalized Bell measurement can be expressed as \be \C G (\sigma) := \T tr_a \C U_\text{To} \circ \C U_B^\dagger (\sigma\otimes |1\ket\bra 1|).\ee The gate $U_\text{To}$ is a Toffoli gate but with one-controls replaced by zero-controls, and with the ancilla as target.
+Recall that in the Bell measurement the circuit to prepare Bell states is firstly run backwards, denoted as $U_B^\dagger$, and then projective measurement is performed in the computational basis~\cite{NC00}.
+Our method is to use a gate $U_\text{T}$ after $U_B^\dagger$ to couple to the ancilla at state $|1\ket$ and measure the ancilla instead.
+Such an indirect or generalized Bell measurement can be expressed as \be \C G (\sigma) := \T tr_a \; \C U_\text{T} \circ \C U_B^\dagger (\sigma\otimes |1\ket\bra 1|).\ee The gate $U_\text{T}$ is the Toffoli gate but with one-controls replaced by zero-controls, and with the qubit ancilla as target.
 This encodes the information of being singlet or triplet to the ancilla: when the outcome on the ancilla is 0 (1), it means the singlet (triplet) is realized.
 Note that the singlet case flips the ancilla state.
-Also note that the measurement on the ancilla can also be pushed to the end: the classical control will be replaced by a quantum control.
-However, we prefer the classical control.
+The measurement on the ancilla can also be pushed to the end: the classical control will be replaced by a quantum control.
+Here we choose to use the classical control.

 When the outcome is the singlet on sites B and C, the gate $U$ on site C is teleported to site A, leading to $|\psi_{VU}\ket$.
 When the outcome is the triplet (or adjointor in general), different from the Bell scheme, we need to use the symmetry property of the triplet: it has the full symmetry of $SU(2)$ (or $SU(d)$ in general).
 This is because the channel $\C G$ conditioned on outcome 1 is the set of Pauli operators $P_i$, i.e., a Pauli channel.
-We know from above that it has the symmetry $SU(d)$ in general.
+We know from Section~\ref{sec:pre} above that it has the symmetry $SU(d)$ in general.